semgrep/semgrep-docs/docs/semgrep-secrets/getting-started.md

 **_Figure._** Semgrep Secrets finding in a PR comment.

 :::info
-Define which rules should be in allow/comment/block mode via your deplomyents [policies](/semgrep-secrets/policies) page.
+Define which rules should be in allow, comment, or block mode in the [Policies](/semgrep-secrets/policies) page.
 :::

 ### Findings in GitHub pull requests